 Insertion processing will be executed only for the specified count.
 However, if the count is 1, it will be assumed that the FOR clause was omitted when the application is executed.
-In this case, proceed according to the INSERT specification in the PostgreSQL Documentation.
+In this case, proceed according to the INSERT specification in the PostgreSQL Documentation

-Specify the FOR clause as an integer host variable or as a literal.
+Specify the FOR clause with a short, int, or long long host variable or with a literal.